-When a student is absent more than two weeks, a reduction will be allowed for board, that is, he will be charged at the rate of \$7 a week for the time he is present.
+When a student is absent more than two weeks, a reduction will be allowed for board and laundry, that is, he will be charged at the rate of five dollars a week (for these two items) for the time he is present.
+There will be no reduction from the charge for furnished rooms for the term.
 If a student is present less than half a term, he will be charged for tuition for one-half a term.
 If he is present more than half a term, no reduction for tuition will be allowed.